apollographql/apollo-client/docs/source/caching/cache-configuration.md

 });
 ```

-Notice how this function ends up needing to select different keys based on specific `object.__typename` strings anyway, so you might as well have used `keyFields` arrays for the `Product` and `Person` types via `typePolicies`.
-Also, this code is sensitive to aliasing mistakes, it does nothing to protect against undefined `object` properties, and accidentally using different key fields at different times could cause inconsistencies in the cache.
+> The `dataIdFromObject` API is included in Apollo Client 3.0 to ease the transition from Apollo Client 2.x.
+The API might be removed in a future version of `@apollo/client`.

-The `dataIdFromObject` API is meant to ease the transition from Apollo Client 2.x to 3.0, and may be removed in future versions of `@apollo/client`.
+Notice that the above function still uses different logic to generate keys based on an object's `__typename`.
+In the above case, you might as well define `keyFields` arrays for the `Product` and `Person` types via `typePolicies`.
+Also, this code is sensitive to aliasing mistakes, it does nothing to protect against undefined `object` properties, and accidentally using different key fields at different times can cause inconsistencies in the cache.

 ### Disabling normalization

 You can instruct the `InMemoryCache` _not_ to normalize objects of a certain type.
-This might make sense for metrics and other transient data that are identified by a timestamp and never receive updates.
+This can be useful for metrics and other transient data that's identified by a timestamp and never receives updates.

-To disable normalization for a type, define a `TypePolicy` for the type (as shown in [Customizing identifier generation by type](#customizing-identifier-generation-by-type)), but set the policy's `keyFields` field to `false`.
+To disable normalization for a type, define a `TypePolicy` for the type (as shown in [Customizing identifier generation by type](#customizing-identifier-generation-by-type)) and set the policy's `keyFields` field to `false`.

 Objects that are not normalized are instead embedded within their _parent_ object in the cache.
-You cannot access these objects directly and must instead access them via their parent.
+You can't access these objects directly, but you can access them via their parent.

 ## The `TypePolicy` type